lokothodida/gs-plugin-sdk/README.md

 ```

 ## GSPlugin
-This library is meant to ease plugin registration and registering the correct
+This class is designed to ease plugin, hook, and filter registration.
-hooks.

 ### SDK_VERSION
 Current SDK version.
 Use this to check if another version of the SDK has been